osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 - `/opt/perfsonar-tp/psconfig` — perfSONAR pSConfig files (baseline remotes and archives)

-- `/opt/perfsonar-tp/conf/node_exporter.defaults` — node_exporter options override; disables the
-  `cpufreq` collector that panics on hosts with offline CPUs (procfs v0.10.0 bug)
+**What's NOT seeded (not needed for Option A):**

-- `/var/www/html` — Apache webroot with index.html (required for healthcheck)
+- `/var/www/html` — not mounted; the container uses its own Apache webroot internally

-- `/etc/apache2` — Apache config including `sites-available/default-ssl.conf`
+- `/etc/apache2` — not mounted; the container uses its own Apache config internally
+- `node_exporter.defaults` — the container ships its own complete `/etc/default/node_exporter`
+  with all needed collectors; no host override is required in the normal case

 Run the bundled seeding helper script (automatically installed in Step 2):